-- Where an annual service identifies that repairs are necessary the caravan must be made available for repair within six weeks of the date of inspection for the purpose of carrying out the repair work.
 Elddis reserves the right to inspect the vehicle before work commences.
-Failure to do this may invalidate your claim. - Work may only be undertaken by an Elddis approved Retailer / Service Centre. - Elddis will pay the costs of remedial work to the repairer, only after approved work has been carried out.
-The cost of transporting, towing or moving the caravan by any means to or from the place of repair is the responsibility of the owner. - The Policy is not retrospective and is applicable to 2012 model year caravans onwards - No liability will be accepted for any consequential loss, damage, costs, expenses or other claims for compensation arising which were not reasonably foreseeable by both parties when the caravan was originally purchased. - No alteration may be made to the original construction. - In the case of a dispute Elddis will appoint an independent arbitrator.
-Elddis will pay for the costs of arbitration, subject to the owner paying a £250 deposit. - If the arbitrator finds in favour of the customer, then the deposit will be returned.
-If the arbitrator finds in favour of Elddis, the customer will lose their deposit. - Where the arbitrator awards a sum of money less than an offer made by Elddis, which has already been rejected by the customer, then their deposit is forfeited. - In all cases the arbitrator's decision is final and both parties must agree to abide by the decision.
+Failure to do this may invalidate your claim.

+Warranty work may only be undertaken by an Elddis Approved Retailer/Service Centre.

+- Elddis will pay the costs of remedial work to the repairer, only after approved work has been carried out.
+The cost of transporting, towing or moving the caravan by any means to or from the place of repair is the responsibility of the owner. - The Policy is not retrospective and is applicable to 2012 model year caravans onwards. - No liability will be accepted for any consequential loss, damage, costs, expenses or other claims for compensation arising which were not reasonably foreseeable by both parties when the caravan was originally purchased. - No alteration may be made to the original construction. - In the event of a dispute an arbitrator may be appointed, this is a discretionary service offered by us as appropriate.
+Should we deem it necessary to appoint an independent arbitrator, you may be required to pay a £250 deposit in advance of the inspection.
+If the arbitrator finds in favour of the customer then the deposit will be returned, otherwise the customer will lose their deposit.